Binjobo/Flappy-Bird/README.md

 2. Create and edit the html and CSS file
 3. Create and edit the Javascript file

-## 1. Settle the art and game objects
+## 1. Settle the game art and game objects
 - Import a free flappy bird sprite (https://opengameart.org/content/free-game-asset-grumpy-flappy-bird-sprite-sheets)
 - Used DALL-E to generate the art, and used Canva to modify the generated images.
 - Create a background image that has